BattletechModders/StrategicOperations/README.md

 `Description` - as any other Ability Description

 `ActivationCooldown` - int, turn cooldown to use the ability again

+`NumberOfUses` - int, number of times the ability can be used in a given contract (set to -1 or remove for unlimited uses)

 `ActivationETA` - int, number of turns before the actual incoming strafe will occur.